 - Iverson J.M.
 (2020), Review of: S. Musa (2018) Victim Reparation Under the Ius Post Bellum: An Historical and Normative Perspective, German Yearbook of International Law = Jahrbuch für internationales Recht 62(for 2019): 663-664.

 - Stahn C. & Iverson J. (Eds.)
 (2020), Just Peace after Conflict: Jus Post Bellum and the Justice of Peace.
 Oxford: Oxford University Press.

 - Iverson J.M.
-(2020), Procedural Justice, Jus Post Bellum, and Transitions from Armed Conflict: Beyond "Peace versus Justice" to Peace as the Foundation of Procedural Justice, Boston University International Law Journal 2020(online edition): 1-21.
+(2020), Procedural Justice, Jus Post Bellum, and Transitions from Armed Conflict: Beyond "Peace versus Justice" to Peace as the Foundation of Procedural Justice, ILJ Online (Boston University) 2019-2020: 1-21.

 - Iverson J.M.
 (2018), Disarming the Trap: Evaluating Prosecutorial Discretion in Preliminary Examinations beyond the False Dichotomy of Politics and Law.
 In: Bergsmo M., Stahn C. (Eds.)
 Quality Control in Preliminary Examinations.
 Volume 2.
 Publication Series / Torkel Opsahl Academic EPublisher (TOAEP) no. 33 Brussels: Torkel Opsahl Academic EPublisher.
 151-180.